Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

 <p class="header_box" >Statistical information </p>
 <iframe src="../plotly_pie.html" class="rounded-iframe" width="100%" height="600" frameborder="0"></iframe>

-<p>The aptamer database include structured and structureless aptamers.
-The table below shows the ligands of structured aptamers.
-You can click on the ligand you are interested in to view the detailed information of the corresponding aptamer.</p>
+<p>The aptamer database includes structured aptamers and unstructured aptamers.
+The table below lists the ligands of structured aptamers.
+The colors of the table correspond to the colors of the pie chart above, representing different types of aptamers.
+You can click on the ligand of interest to view the detailed information of the corresponding aptamer.</p>
   <table class="table" border="1">
     <tr class="row1">
       <td><a href="https://aptamer.ribocentre.org/_posts/Citrulline-aptamer" target="_blank" onclick="handleCellClick(event)">Citrulline</a></td>